fl-sean03/MolSAIC/IMPLEMENTATION_SUMMARY.md

 ### Task 27: External Tools Integration Framework (Completed)

-We have successfully implemented a comprehensive external tools integration framework for MolTools with the following components:
+We have successfully implemented a comprehensive external tools integration framework for MolSAIC with the following components:

 #### Core Infrastructure
 - Created the `external_tools` module structure with proper organization